hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 The **DURATION** keyword is required to terminate the simulation.

 The variable timestep will cause irregular listing outputs, while the graphic output frequency is written as a function of the above-defined **TIME STEP**.
-Note that **this tutorial uses `VARIABLE TIME-STEP : NO`**, though **variable timesteps do also work with FINITE ELEMENTS**.
+Note that **this tutorial uses `VARIABLE TIME-STEP : NO`**.

 The **FINITE VOLUME SCHEME TIME ORDER** keyword defines the second-order time scheme, which is by default set to *Euler explicit* (`1`).
 Setting the time scheme order to `2` makes Telemac2d using the Newmark scheme where an integration coefficient may be used to change the integration parameter.
 Note that `NEWMARK TIME INTEGRATION COEFFICIENT : 1` corresponds to *Euler explicit*.
 To implement these options in the steering file, use the following settings: